magioria/DIS-App/README.md

 ---

 ## 📜 License & Professional Use
-This project is shared openly for learning, discussion, and basketball fandom.
+This project is licensed under the **Creative Commons Attribution-NonCommercial 4.0 International License (CC BY-NC 4.0)**.

+- ✅ Free to use for personal, educational, or research purposes.
+- ✅ You must credit **Matteo Capucci** (author).
+- ❌ Commercial use is not allowed without explicit permission.

-If you’re seriously interested in my work, whether it’s for **collaboration or professional projects**, feel free to reach out.
+If you’re seriously interested in my work, whether it’s for **collaboration or professional projects**, feel free to reach out:

 👉 Created by **Matteo Capucci** ([@magioria](https://github.com/magioria))
 📩 [Connect on LinkedIn](https://www.linkedin.com/in/matteo-capucci/)

----
+See the [LICENSE](LICENSE) file for full details.